rltsonweb3/rltsonweb3/README.md

 The Red List of Threatened Species built on IPFS/Filecoin, and will use NFT technology and on-chain data proof to complete a permanent and permanent world ecology built on IPFS/Filecoin .

+## who I am ？
+Internet researcher, web3 developer.
+Currently researching in the field of web3, I want to make some changes in this world through web3 technology.

+I have nothing to do with RLTS, just an ordinary web3 resident who wants to make some personal contributions to the ecology.

+## Who should make it?

+Everyone should be involved.
+This one is hard.
+But I want to start doing this, I just wish I could leave a detailed "epitaph" for the species that live together on this planet.
+Eventually I want to build a DAO to drive this thing.

 ## Why should I make it?
 Over 41,000 species are now facing extinction at https://www.iucnredlist.org/, but this is still 28% of all assessed species.